caleb-cox/commando-hacker-witch/README.md

 ### Talents
 Talents give player characters special abilities that set them apart from mere commoners.
 You don't have to roll the dice in order to use talents.
 As soon as a character has acquired a new talent he gets access to a special ability.
 Some talents may be taken several times.

-### Hitpoints, Fate and Mana
+### Hitpoints, Luck and Mana
 Hitpoints are a measure of how many hits a character may sustain before going down.
-A character with 0 HP is considered dead or dying.
-Fate can be used to save one's life in certain situations, or take over some narrative control from the GM.
+A character with 0 Health is considered dead or dying.
+Luck can be used to save one's life in certain situations, or take over some narrative control from the GM.
 Mana is the raw magical energy that is used by Witchs to cast magic spells.
 Characters can't perform any magic when their Mana is depleted.

-Each character starts with Hipoints equal to 6 plus his Commando attribute, Fate equal to his Hacker attribute and Mana equal to two times his Witch attribute.
-You start with at least 1 Fate if your Hacker attribute is at level 0, though.
+Each character starts with Hipoints equal to 6 plus his Commando attribute, Luck equal to his Hacker attribute and Mana equal to two times his Witch attribute.
+You start with at least 1 Luck if your Hacker attribute is at level 0, though.

 ### Armor and Defense
 Each character has a Defense stat that is equal to 4 plus half the sum of his Commando and Hacker attributes rounded down.
 Worn armor and shields grants a bonus to Defense but raise the Mana cost of spells by their Armor Penalty (AP).